InfoSeeking/IRIS/README.md

 The val element can be in [xpath](http://www.php.net/manual/en/simplexmlelement.xpath.php) format to access XML nodes or a literal number/string.

 You can test the number of nodes returned by setting fxn to "length".
 You can also test for the existence of a node by using the "exists" test.
 Exists only requires 1 val element.
 Otherwise all of the other operators require 2 val elements.
+The nth attribute can be used to get a specific node.

 The motivation behind this is for the if-then control to be used in conjunction with pipe requests to reduce total number of requests.
 This can be seen under examples.

 ###Request
 ```
 <parameters>
-	<requestType>if</requestType>
+	<requestType>if_then</requestType>
 	<if>
 		<statement>
 			<val type="xpath|literal" nth="" fxn="length">value (optional)</val>